Yosemite National Park – Summer 2017

 There are a number of Yosemite National Park roads, attractions and services that are closed this summer.
 Mariposa Grove, by the South Gate Entrance, is closed for restoration until late 2017.
 Tioga Road (Hwy 120 through the Park) to Tioga Pass is still closed due to snow.
 This means there is no access to Tuolumne Meadows or the six campgrounds in the area (Crane Flat, Tamarack Flat, White Wolf, Yosemite Creek, Porcupine Flat, Tuolumne Meadows).
 July 19th Update: Tioga Pass is now open!

-Degnan’s Kitchen and Cafe Loft in Yosemite Village are still closed for renovation.
-They were hoping to be open by June 2017.
+Degnan’s Kitchen and Degnan’s Loft in Yosemite Village are still closed for renovation.
+They were hoping to be open by June 2017, but when we were there they were still closed.
+July 19th Update: Dengan’s Kitchen and Loft is now open!
 The Sports Center is also closed.
 All river activities, like rafting, are closed as well due to the high water levels and strong currents.
 These closures mean there is a higher concentration of people in the areas of the park that remain open.

-The National Park Service website for Yosemite is up-to-date on Park Closures, so check there often.
+The National Park Service website for Yosemite is up-to-date on Park Closures, river levels and fire alerts, so check there often.

 2. Be Prepared for Traffic